farrcraft/notekeeper-electron-frontend/docs/RPC_DESIGN.md

 The Server sends headers with the signature & sequence of the response.

+The Client in this case is the main Electron process.
+It is an intermediary between the server and the Electron renderer process.

 There are 3 separate module types in the RPC system:

 - RPC transports (`app/transports/rpc/*`)